nschonni/cordova-docs/articles/getting-started/get-started-first-mobile-app.md

 Are you using the Visual Studio 2017 RC release?
 If so, check out the [updated version of this article](../getting-started-2017/vs-taco-2017-first-app.md).

-You can use Visual Studio Tools for Apache Cordova to build apps that run on iOS, Android, and Windows devices and share nearly 100% of your code ([learn more](https://www.visualstudio.com/explore/cordova-vs)).
+Use Visual Studio Tools for Apache Cordova to build mobile apps using web technologies (HTML, CSS, JavaScript) that run on Android, iOS, and Windows devices.
+Since Cordova apps are built using web application code, you'll be able to share the majority of your code across device platforms; [learn more](https://www.visualstudio.com/explore/cordova-vs).

-In this guide, we'll give you a tour of what you can do with these tools.
-Along the way, you'll build a basic app that looks like this.
+In this guide, we'll show how to build, test and debug a Cordova application using the Visual Studio Tools for Apache Cordova.
+Along the way, you'll build a simple mobile weather app that looks like this:

 ![Weather app](media/get-started-first-mobile-app/weather-app-overview.png)

-You can find the complete sample [here](https://github.com/Microsoft/cordova-samples/tree/master/weather-app).

-It's not much, but when you're done, this process won't seem so mysterious.
-In fact, it's fun and relatively simple.
-Where you take things from there is up to you and your imagination.
+The application displays current weather conditions based on the current device location plus enables users to search for weather conditions using a US postal (zip) code.
+You can find the application's source code [here](https://github.com/Microsoft/cordova-samples/tree/master/weather-app).

-Before we begin, make sure that you have the tools installed.
-See [install Visual Studio Tools for Apache Cordova](install-vs-tools-apache-cordova.md).
+> **Note:** Before we begin, make sure you have completed the [Visual Studio Tools for Apache Cordova Installation](install-vs-tools-apache-cordova.md).

-If you're ready to go, let's start.

 ## <a id="get-started"></a>First, create a project

-1. In Visual Studio, create a new **Blank App** project and name it *WeatherApp* (*You can find it under **JavaScript**->**Apache Cordova Apps** in the **New Project** dialog box*).
+1. Open Visual Studio and create a new project by opening the **File** menu, select **New** then **Project**; you can also use the key combination: **Ctrl**+**Shift**+**N**.
+2. In the **New Project** dialog, open the list of installed templates, and expand the **JavaScript** option.
+In the list of templates that appears, select **Blank App (Apache Cordova)** as shown in the figure:

     ![Project template locations](media/get-started-first-mobile-app/blank-project-template.png)

-    > **Note:** If you like TypeScript, there's a template for that under **TypeScript**->**Apache Cordova Apps**.
+    > **Note:** If you like coding in TypeScript, there's a template for that under **TypeScript**->**Apache Cordova Apps**.

     After you create the project, your solution should resemble the following: